smileservices/async-solid-web-api/readme.md

 - run `make test` will create the docker image for running the app under docker-compose
 - set your python interpreter to `_DOCKER/docker-compose.yml` file for the service `fast-api-skeleton`
 - can use breakpoints in PyCharm

+# Production Deployment

+You can run it either

+**run using gunicorn**
+For production deployment, start the application using gunicorn uvicorn workers.
+Set the number of workers in relation to available cores (1 worker per core).
+The best practice is to manage gunicorn process using `supervisord`.
+Don't forget to set up logging paths.

+**nginx as reverse proxy**
+Use nginx as a reverse proxy to direct traffic onto gunicorn.
+Don't forget to set up logging paths.